Greece Foodies

 For something a little different, you can also try some of the less well-known local dishes, such as kaltsounia (cheese pies) or apaki (smoked pork).

-The top Cretan food you must try.
+The top Food in Crete you must try.

 Nevertheless, it doesn’t go over €1 per person.
 Try the dákos (salted barley biscuits) or paximádia (dry Cretan bread), which are typically served with the well-known salad known as koukouvága in the Réthymno region.